Umar Rana

 Umar Rana is a Pakistani stand-up comedian based in Singapore.

 Early life

 Umar Rana was born in Karachi, Pakistan.

 Career

 Umar began his comedy career performing improv.
 He was a founding member of Pakistan's first English-speaking improv troupe, Blackfish, created by Saad Haroon, which represented Pakistan in an international youth theatre festival called "Contacting the World" at Contact Theatre in Manchester, England.

-He later moved to Bahrain because of a new job posting and, in January 2007, moved to Singapore.
+He later moved to Bahrain because of a job posting and, in January 2007, moved to Singapore.

 After performing in many improv shows and stand-up comedy events, in September 2010 Rana founded Comedy Masala.
 Comedy Masala offers a weekly open mic in Singapore and brings in comedians from across Asia.
 He has also hosted many events, including Rob Schneider's stand-up comedy performance in Singapore.

 He was second runner-up at the 2009 HK International Comedy Festival.